 It’s announced that the military is recruiting people who are on the ship.
 At first, I thought they were going to be recruiting all the civilians, just like in the original Mobile Suit Gundam anime series.
 It was later clarified that the military is only recruiting those on board the ship who received military training in high school.
 Phew!
 Now I can’t complain that this plot point was copying Mobile Suit Gundam!

 Meanwhile, Cruhteo is pissed at Slaine for using the audience chamber without permission, and he orders Slaine to be hunted down and executed.
 Saazbaum calls and says not to kill Slaine because he’d like to question him about his father’s Aldnoah research.
-At this point in the story, the audience doesn’t have any real knowledge of what Aldnoah is, even though it’s been mentioned a few times by this point in the series.
+At this point in the story, the audience doesn’t have any real knowledge of what Aldnoah is, even though it’s been mentioned a few times.
 The answer to this question is finally revealed later in the episode.
 Slaine manages to sneak his way onto a ship and escape.
 We don’t see Slaine again until right at the end of the episode, where the audience sees a quick shot of Slaine piloting the ship that he commandeered.

 At this point, I have to say that Slaine’s part of the story has had some rather sloppy storytelling.
 His storyline just feels rather choppy, and there hasn’t really been much in the way of character development for him up to this point.
 I really hope the second half of the series will see more focus being put on Slaine so I can better understand his character.